-Following the death of Mohammad bin Tughlaq, the amirs and ulemas placed Feroz Tughlaq on the throne.
-He was a mild ruler, who undertook many reforms and public welfare activities for his co-religionists.
-He adopted a conciliatory policy towards the ulema.
-It was probably due to their overbearing influence that Feroz turned very intolerant towards the Hindus and also towards the Shias and other non-sunni muslims.
+Critically atic". analyse the statement "Feroz Shah was a religious Give a bri ef note or n pat ronage to s lavery g ulemas placed Feroz Tughlaq on the throne.
+He was a mild ruler who undertook many reforms and public welfare activities for his coreligionists.
+He adopted conciliatory policy towards the ulema.
+It was probably due to their over-earing influence that Feroz turned very intolerant towards the Hindus and also towards the Shias and other non-sunnimuslims.
 He totally ignored the majority section of the population who in turn became hostile towards the Sultan.
-Thus, this intolerant religious policy of Feroz Tughlaq was one of the main cause for the downfall of the Tughlaq dynasty in medieval India.
+Thus, this intolerant religious policy of Feroz Tughlaq was one of the main causes for the downfall of the Tughlaq dynasty in medieval India.